JBlitzar/uhub/README.md

 Hi, I'm a bit new to Forge, wasn't quite sure if there's a spot to put this in the GUI when submitting for review.

 The total cost is going to be $30.
+(I think that might be slightly above how many points I currently have, but I have a grant card that works on JLC so I might just use that and then spend the points in the shop)

 I went through the requirements one by one in the README and linked where each one should be to try to help you with review